iturner72/book-notes/the_4-hour_work-week.md

 someone can abuse it for profit like in the BodyQUICK example, but it isn't ...
 *if* your product delivers.
 Most people are honest.
 * 216 Once per day for two days, simply lie down in the middle of a crowded public place at some point.
 Lunchtime is ideal.
-It wacn be a well-trafficked sidewalk, the middle of a popular Starbucks, or a popular bar.
+It can be a well-trafficked sidewalk, the middle of a popular Starbucks, or a popular bar.
 There is no real technique involved.
 Just lie down and remain silent on the ground for about ten seconds, and then get up and continue on with whatever you were doing before.
 I